vivek-at-work/easeon/README.md

 # Easeon
-Easeon is a battery loaded CRM for Apple Authorized Service Providers
+Easeon is a battery loaded CRM for Apple Authorized Service Providers that has all the  tools you need to manage your Apple Authorized Service Provider in just one place

 ## Capabilities / Features
 1. OTP based authentication.